See also the Cylinders of the Month Archive.

 To hear an excerpt For help playing these sounds, click here. |

-The "original minstrel first part" mentioned in the announcement refers to an aspect of minstrelsy that was well understood when this record was made 100 years ago, but now is all but forgotten.
+The "original minstrel first part" mentioned in the announcement refers to an aspect of minstrelsy that was well understood when this record was made over 100 years ago, but now is all but forgotten.

 Minstrel shows, as they evolved in the mid-1800's, were highly structured